-- 1. Develop a high performing organisation which is agile and sustainable within an ever changing global context - 2.
+- Develop a high performing organisation which is agile and sustainable within an everchanging global context - 2.
 Secure the best outcomes for all pupils and students, so they achieve their full potential academically and have the skills to be able to actively contribute to a global society - 3.
 Integrate resource planning with school improvement ensuring we have a sustainable financial plan which demonstrates an academic return on investment

-We will ensure that our governance is effective by adhering to the six key features in the governance handbook
+We will ensure that our governance is effective by adhering to the Academy trust governance guide - Guidance - GOV.UK (www.gov.uk)